caparrov/test-github-page/resources/performance-model.md

 ###### Performance
-> The performance of the scheduled DAG is given as the ratio of arithmetic computations per unit of execution time (T).
+> The performance of the scheduled DAG is given as the ratio of work per unit of execution time (T).

+The focus of ERM is on floating-point numerical kernels.
+Thus, work is always measured in number of single-precision or double-precision floating-point operations (flops), execution time is measured in cycles and performance is always reported in flops/cycle.

 ## References